ethantkoenig/lotsoffiles2/content/other/gibeah.md

 ## Facts: ##

-Gibeah is the name of a city that was located north of Jerusalem and south of Bethel.
+Gibeah was a city located north of Jerusalem and south of Bethel.

 * Gibeah was in the territory of the tribe of Benjamin.
 * It was the site of a huge battle between the Benjamites and Israel.